 The page is built to serve email opt-ins.
 Before Newor placed the ads, there’s nothing that distracted from that purpose.

 Layout 2: After the Ads

 This is the new template based on the best practices I got from Newor.

 I know what you’re thinking: An ad before the title?
 Yeah, I know.
 Newor insisted that people wouldn’t be annoyed and that an early ad would set the tone for further ads down the page.

 I wanted to keep things simple for the sake of the experiment.
-So, when in Rome.
+So, I followed suit.